jschappet/personel_notebook/ReVillage Society/Conflict Booklet/Gentle Guide Rails Booklet.md

 ### 1. Pause & Orient
 Take a breath.
 Remember: we’re not enemies, even if it feels heated.
+TODO Needs some interaction here, things like:
+“I am loved.
+He loves me.
+I love myself.
+I’m scared, and that’s ok.
+I am not as disconnected as I feel.”
 ### 2. What Matters Most Right Now
 Each person names:
 > “The thing that feels most important to me in this moment is…”